apache/nuttx/README.txt

   This capability should still be considered a work in progress because:

-  (1) It has not been verfied on all targets and tools, and (2) it still lacks some of the creature-comforts of the more mature environments
+  (1) It has not been verfied on all targets and tools, and (2) it still lacks some of the creature-comforts of the more mature environments.
-      (like 'make menuconfig' support.
-See the section "NuttX Configuration Tool under DOS" above).

    There is an alternative to the setenv.sh script available for the Windows native environment: tools/configure.bat.
 See tools/README.txt for additional